arumson0/pyxdm/README.md

 `triples`: compute the ATM dispersion contribution

 `extrapolate_triples`: Very large performance improvement to be gained with this.
 If true, when the changes in energy become log-linear with R^2 = r2tol, extrapolate the converged energy.
-Initial testing suggests that this is a very robust method (errors <0.01%).
+Initial testing suggests that errors <0.01%.

 `r2tol`: defines the tolerance for the log-linear regression.
 Default is 0.99.